cappah/orbit-dev/README.md

 ![Orbit engine preview](https://github.com/Madsycode/orbit-dev/blob/master/preview.png)

 ## Project's Goal
-The main goal is to create a friendly community around this engine to shape it, maintain it and make a difference with it.
+The main goal is to create a friendly community around this engine to shape it, maintain it and potentially make a difference.

 ## Project Setup
 - Orbit has only been tested on Windows platform sofar, allthough the focus is still to make it multiplatform in the future.